Cologne Cathedral Treasury

 Nearby Attractions

-1. Cologne Cathedral (Kölner Dom): A UNESCO World Heritage site and an architectural marvel, the cathedral is a must-visit landmark, known for its stunning Gothic design and impressive spires.
+1. Cologne Cathedral (Kölner Dom): Just steps away, this iconic Gothic cathedral is a must-see, known for its stunning architecture and significant history.

-5. Museum Ludwig: Situated a short distance from the treasury, this modern art museum houses an impressive collection of 20th-century art, including works by Picasso and Warhol.
+3. Ludwig Museum: A modern art museum that houses an impressive collection of contemporary and modern artworks, including pieces by Picasso and Warhol.

 Insider Tips